 Pollution liability insurance is for companies and trades-people who would like to control risks related to building and continuing industrial operations, including damaged pipelines, fuel leaks and release of toxic gases.
 It’s a type of gap insurance plan, as most standard liability policies rule out pollution risks.
-Various pollution insurance providers offer various terms, and may even rule out or charge extra for risks they consider to be particularly onerous.
+Various pollution insurance providers offer multiple terms, and may even rule out or charge extra for risks they consider to be particularly onerous.

 Who Buys It

-General contractors doing work in the commercial, residential and municipal building sector typically buy pollution liability insurance, just as building contractors involved in constructing roadways and sewers; carrying out routine maintenance, demolition and excavation; and operating at industrial facilities.
-Remediation contractors may need to buy this kind of insurance policy in the event they get a new cause of contamination whilst cleaning up a contaminated site.
+General contractors doing work in the commercial, residential and municipal building sector typically buy pollution liability insurance, just as building contractors involved in constructing roadways and sewers; carrying out routine maintenance, demolition, and excavation; and operating at industrial facilities.
+Remediation contractors may need to buy this kind of insurance policy in the event they get a new cause of contamination while cleaning up a contaminated site.
 Other companies that may need liability insurance include things like “airports, pig farms, storage yards, fueling facilities and composting businesses”.